Saturday, May 27, 2017

 The spring part is the most familiar and the least disruptive.
 As I've written, I enjoy the increased isolation that accompanies winter and regret its loss when warm weather arrives.
 Winter is a time of year when I can happily be preoccupied with my thoughts with the least amount of distraction.
 On the other hand, there is something to be said for seasonal changes, because they force you to make adaptations in the absence of which you might begin to stagnate.
 Philosophically, I think there are advantages to involuntary external forces that discourage the development of static outlooks.
 I am accustomed to moving to a different location every few years and experiencing seasonal shocks, two circumstances that require reorientation and stave off presumptuous over-confidence.
 Psychologically I would feel that something were wrong if I lived in a static environment, and I prefer occasional jolts over which I have little control.
 The seasonal changes in Vermont are far more dramatic than in, say, San Diego, and though they can be distracting, they have a beneficial therapeutic effect.

 William, as I said earlier, is hardly an adorable, cuddly house pet.
 Although he is affectionate at times, doesn't mind being picked up and purrs a lot, he still seems like a wild animal, and sometimes I think he's not that different from a pet fox.
 We've discouraged him from sharpening his claws on furniture by providing two scratching posts, but he prefers the furniture because it gets our attention when he wants to go out or be fed.
 We've tried, with limited success, to retrain him by activating alarms when he scratches the furniture.
-Anne uses a small personal safety alarm and I use a loud megaphone which has a setting that sounds like a police siren.
+I use a loud megaphone which has a setting that sounds like a police siren.
 So far these have had only a slight effect.
 He has nocturnal habits and usually stays out all night and sleeps inside during the day, but he is very active when he's awake and goes in and out often.
 It is 3:00 A.M. and I just let him in for a snack.
 He has become less of a problem with respect to catching prey, partly because I have made it more difficult for him to catch birds and partly because the rodents have evacuated the vicinity of the house.
 We have a new neighbor with a cat, and he spends much of his time defending his territory.
 Since I am loyal and feel responsible once a bond is established, William remains a significant distraction, because I had become accustomed to limitless free time.

 When I go through bouts of reading fiction I have a tendency to get overdosed, impatient and progressively more critical.
 My recurring thought is that fiction is an artifice, and that its authors play shell games in which every shell is empty: the pretense is that there is some hidden reward, but the reward never materializes.
 For example, Cormac McCarthy produces some beautiful sentences: